17 Summer Research Internships for High School Students

 Location: Remote — you can participate in this program from anywhere in the world!

 Sandia National Laboratories is a contractor for the U.S. Department of Energy’s ‘National Nuclear Security Administration’ (NNSA).
-Sandia offers strong internship opportunities for students during the summer and year-round.
-You can apply for internship roles in different departments at Sandia – technical, business, and Research & Development, which will allow you to work on national projects.
-With these internships, you will get hands-on experience in a cutting-edge research environment.
-As an intern, you will work with top scientists and engineers on projects that contribute to technological advancements.
-Your role as an intern could involve work in cyber security, energy, engineering, and software, under the guidance of a manager, who will help structure your work assignment, schedule, and the duration of your internship.
+You can apply for internship roles in different departments at Sandia—technical, business, and Research & Development—allowing you to work on national projects.
+As an intern, you will work with scientists and engineers on projects that contribute to technological advancements.
+Your role could involve work in cyber security, energy, engineering, and software.

 Application Deadline: Rolling deadline, as internship openings are continuously updated.